hello-robot/stretch_tutorials/ros1/example_10.md

 import tf2_ros
 ```

-You need to import rospy if you are writing a ROS [Node](http://wiki.ros.org/Nodes).
+You need to import `rospy` if you are writing a ROS [Node](http://wiki.ros.org/Nodes).
 Import the `TransformStamped` from the `geometry_msgs.msg` package because we will be publishing static frames and it requires this message type.
 The `tf2_ros` package provides an implementation of a `tf2_ros.TransformListener` to help make the task of receiving transforms easier.

 ```python
 tf_buffer = tf2_ros.Buffer()
 listener = tf2_ros.TransformListener(tf_buffer)
 ```

 Here, we create a `TransformListener` object.
-Once the listener is created, it starts receiving tf2 transformations over the wire, and buffers them for up to 10 seconds.
+Once the listener is created, it starts receiving tf2 transformations and buffers them for up to 10 seconds.

 ```python
 from_frame_rel = 'link_grasp_center'